rexim/rexim.me/README.md

 ## Usage ##

 The blog engine is pretty simple.
 You write posts in markdown with metadata (see `./post/` directory and Markdown Metadata section).
-Then run `./generate_pages.pl` script to generate static html pages.
+Then run `./generate_pages.pl` script to generate static HTML pages.
 The script is written in Perl and requires some additional dependencies (see Dependencies section).
 And finally, use `./html/` as a root for web-server.

 Before deploying on production, you can test the generated pages using python's Simple HTTP Server: